 - b.
-The Company's average salary expenses for the years ended December 31, 2021 and 2020 were NT\$699 thousand and NT\$575 thousand. ("salary expenses" divided "the number of Company's employees minus non-employee directors") - c.
-The Company's adjustment of average salary expenses for the year ended December 31, 2021 increased 22%. ("salary expenses of the present year minus the previous year" divided "salary expense of the previous year") - d.
+The Company's average salary expenses for the years ended December 31, 2022 and 2021 were NT\$697 thousand and NT\$699 thousand. ("salary expenses" divided "the number of Company's employees minus non-employee directors") - c.
+The Company's adjustment of average salary expenses for the year ended December 31, 2022 decreased 0.3%. ("salary expenses of the present year minus the previous year" divided "salary expense of the present year") - d.
 The Company has set up the Audit Committee in replace of supervisors and therefore it does not recognize the supervisors' remuneration. - e.
 The Company's employee compensation includes monthly salary (including salary, meal/transportation allowance, special bonus, etc.), performance bonus (holiday bonus, employees' remuneration) and year-end bonus.
 The salary are mainly based on market quotations, company's operations and overall economic conditions, as well as the company's competitiveness, internal fairness and legitimacy, etc., to formulate a competitive salary system.
 Performance bonus (holiday bonus, employee's remuneration) are issued based on the Company's operating performance and assessing individual performance of employees to reward their contributions and motivate employees to continue their efforts.
 Year-end bonus is paid based on the company's earnings performance.